Cost-Share

 How do I choose a contractor?

 Though we cannot recommend a contractor, we do have a list of contractors in the area with their contact information.
 Contact us and we can give you a copy of the list.
+You can also use a contractor not on our list, they just have to be licensed in Virginia.

 I started construction for my practice before it went through the approval process.
 Will that affect my application?